opendp/2025-summer-institute/index.md

 ## What is Privacy?

-> Keeping information specific to an individual secret, privileged or protected.
+> Keeping personal information secret, privileged or protected.

 ## What is Privacy?

-> Keeping information specific to an individual secret, privileged or protected.
+> Keeping personal information secret, privileged or protected.

 - Secret to whom?
 - Under what conditions can information be shared?

 ## What is Privacy?

-> Keeping information specific to an individual secret, privileged or protected.
+> Keeping personal information secret, privileged or protected.

 - Data Privacy Practices
   - Encryption